discretize/discretize-gear-optimizer/docs/How It Works.md

 These general types of modifiers, on the other hand, are simulated by the optimizer's attribute system:

-c) Consistent bonuses. ex: "+100 precision", or "+5% critical damage."
+**c) Consistent bonuses**. ex: "+100 precision", or "+5% critical damage."
 These have a predictable, calculable effect on every skill you use, so the math to simulate adding or removing one is simple and generally very accurate.

-d) Bonuses with uptime, like "+120 ferocity while holding an axe (which is about 40% of the time)."
+**d) Bonuses with uptime**, like "+120 ferocity while holding an axe (which is about 40% of the time)."
 These can be estimated by averaging out the bonus and assuming that the build's damage is fairly even over time.
 This assumption would be far off if, say, a build actually did 70% of its damage during the 40% of the time it was holding an axe, but is usually reasonable.

 After loading a template, these general bonuses can be removed, added, or changed in quantity freely, and the template should continue to yield accurate results.
 This is not only useful for optimizing builds in different scenarios or with certain trait changes, it can also be used for comparisons like "About how much DPS is Assassin's Presence worth?" or "Which is better, thief runes or accuracy sigil?"

 ---

-__*__For example, loading a condi renegade template with Dance of Death (a lifesteal effect; category B) and then changing it to Swift Termination (an uptime-based buff; category D) would correctly add the damage buff effect in the optimizer's attribute system but would not remove the lifesteal effect, resulting in a power damage component that is slightly too high.
+*For example, loading a condi renegade template with Dance of Death (a lifesteal effect; category B) and then changing it to Swift Termination (an uptime-based buff; category D) would correctly add the damage buff effect in the optimizer's attribute system but would not remove the lifesteal effect, resulting in a power damage component that is slightly too high.

 Most of the time this doesn't change the optimal gear, but it can result in unrealistic DPS output values.